expressjs/express/Readme.md

 ## Examples

-  To view the examples, clone the Express repo & install the dependancies:
+  To view the examples, clone the Express repo and install the dependancies:

 ```bash
 $ git clone git://github.com/strongloop/express.git --depth 1